 Software Quality Rules

-In this section of the article, we will share our software quality assurance tips.
+In this section of the article, we will share our tips on software quality assurance services.
 The advice we outline here has developed organically from amongst the professional community of developers based on reflective analyses of their practice, and from our own observations, most senior specialists are guided by these rules and principles.
 At SECL Group, we are assured of the value of these recommendations based on our more than fifteen years of experience in web development.

 In our view, a baseline universal approach in assuring quality is to manage the project on the assumption that it could be immediately and successfully transferred to the customer or another developer at any time.
 The importance of this approach is also nicely framed by considering the well-known metric called the Bus, or Truck, factor.